kiber42/ddhelper/README.md

 # Prerequisites

-The ddhelper UI is built using imgui with an OpenGL or Vulkan backend.
+The ddhelper UI is built using imgui with an OpenGL + SDL backend.
 The solver uses multi-threading, built on the Intel Threading Building Blocks (Linux build only).
 Screenshot acquisition is done using OpenCV.
 The engine and solver package both come with a set of unit tests (`testengine` and `testsolver`, respectively), implemented using the bandit/snowhouse testing framework.

 ## Linux